On the Dominance of Truth-Telling in Gradual Mechanisms: Framework

-For an incomplete profile $s_M$ (with $M\subsetneq N$) of pure strategies, we say a history $h$ is consistent with $s_M$ if there exists a completion $s = (s_M, s_{N\backslash M})$ such that $h$ is on the path determined by $s$.
-In GMs, we say a type profile $\theta$ is consistent with a strategy profile $s_M$ if the terminal history $z$ such that $\theta\in \Theta(z)$ is consistent with $s_M$.
-Since the outcomes are assigned according to the accrued information in GMs, Proposition \ref{Unconditional} can be rephrased as follows.
+For a non-empty subset of agents $M \subseteq N$ and a profile $s_M \in S_M=\prod_{i \in M}S_i$ of pure strategies, we say a history $h$ is consistent with $s_M$ (or $s_M$ is consistent with $h$) if there exists $s' \in S$ with $s'_M=s_M$ such that $h$ is on the path determined by $s'$.
+In gradual mechanisms, we say a type profile $\theta$ is consistent with a strategy profile $s_M$ if the terminal history $z$ such that $\theta\in \Theta(z)$ is consistent with $s_M$.
+Since the outcomes are assigned according to the accrued information in gradual mechanisms, incentive compatibility is equivalent to the following.